-Application for funds totaling $100-$500 will be reviewed at one of four rounds with the following submission deadlines:
+Application for funds totaling $100-$500 will be reviewed at one of three rounds with the following submission deadlines:

 Awards in this category are competitive and are contingent on remaining UGRASP funds.
 Grants are reviewed by SUU faculty members and should be written for an intelligent audience.
 However, avoid jargon and discipline-specific language as all reviewers will NOT be experts in your field.
 UGRASP will only consider applications for a project which will be conducted during the current academic year.